ojhakumarakshay1/me/README.md

 ## 👨‍💻 About Me

-- 🚀 Full Stack Developer
+- 🚀 Full Stack Engineer with a strong focus on scalable and production-grade systems
-- ⚡ Working with React, Next.js, Node.js, TypeScript
+- ⚡ Expertise in React, Next.js, Node.js, TypeScript, PHP, and Python
-- 🤖 Building AI-powered applications
+- 🤖 Building AI-driven solutions (RAG, LLM integrations, FastAPI-based systems)
-- 🧠 Love solving real-world problems
+- 🧠 Love turning complex problems into simple, efficient solutions
+- ⚙️ Interested in backend architecture, automation, and high-performance systems
-- 📚 Always learning & improving
+- 📚 Always learning, experimenting, and pushing boundaries

 ---